JithendraHS/Golden_Arduino/README.md

-Please check Golden Ardiuno report for more information.
+Please check Golden Arduino report for more information.